caprover/caprover-website/README.md

 ### Adding New Docs

-Add the new MarkDown file in `/docs` directory.
-Add the listing to `/website/sidebars.json`.
-Then run `yarn start` to see the result.
+Add the new MarkDown file in `/docs` directory and Add the listing to `/website/sidebars.json`. at the end run `yarn start` to see the result.

 ### Build